diegodinizf/House-Rocket/README.md

 # Results

-Below are the presentations for each business problem brought by the House Rocket's CEO.
+Below are the answers for each business problem brought by the House Rocket's CEO.

 **1. The CEO wants to know which properties the company should buy and their prices.**